ment-ai/ment-extension/README.md

     > Request: 'Can you refactor this code and explain what's changed?'

 If you select the a part of the code it will be append only that to the request otherwise it will send the all file.

-// add a gif of the 2 use case (select + all file)

 - **"Ment.ai: Clear ChatGPT Logs"**
   - You can clear the logs: